 in distribution as $t\rightarrow\infty$. \end{theorem}

-\begin{example} In order to verify the central limit theorems, we show the simulation results compared with our theoretical proofs in Figure \ref{fig:CLT}.
+\begin{example} To verify the central limit theorems (Theorem~\ref{CLT1} and Theorem~\ref{CLT2}), we run numerical simulations in Figure \ref{fig:CLT}.
 In the empirical experiment, we simulated 10,000 sample paths.
 And each sample path has 10,000 time steps.
 In our simulation, we set marks follow exponential distribution with inverse scale $\gamma = 0.3$, the base intensity $\nu = 0.1$ and decay rate $\alpha = 0.5$.
-The red line shows the normal distribution with theoretical mean and variance and the blue bars represents the simulation results.
+The red line shows the normal distribution with theoretical mean and variance predicted by Theorem~\ref{CLT1} and Theorem~\ref{CLT2} and the blue bars represents the simulation results.

 \end{example}